The Criminal Division

-The U.S. Attorney's criminal division enforces federal criminal laws in the District of Idaho.
+The office’s criminal division enforces federal criminal laws in the District of Idaho.
 The division includes prosecutors in the Boise main office, and in the Pocatello and Coeur d'Alene branch offices.
 The federal prosecutors who comprise the division bring a wealth of legal experience at all levels.

-The work of the U.S. Attorney’s Office criminal division is guided by the following four Department of Justice priorities established by the United States Attorney General: (1) protecting Americans from national security threats; (2) protecting Americans from violent crime; (3) protecting Americans from financial and healthcare fraud; and (4) protecting the most vulnerable members of our society.
+The criminal division’s work is guided by the following four Department of Justice priorities established by the United States Attorney General: (1) protecting Americans from national security threats; (2) protecting Americans from violent crime; (3) protecting Americans from financial and healthcare fraud; and (4) protecting the most vulnerable members of our society.
 In connection with those national priorities, the U.S. Attorney's Office established the following local criminal priorities to focus its prosecutor resources:

 Crimes in Indian Country